 - Silver Sulfadiazine cream for wound care

-- Meloxicam/metacam for proper pain management
+- Meloxicam/metacam for proper pain management: 0.5 mg/kg every 12 hours

 - Nystatin for treatment of fungal causes of sour crop and vent gleet

-- 1 ounce per gallon for 2 days, then 0.5 ounces per gallon for 4 more days
+- 1 ounce (30ml) per gallon for 2 days, then 0.5 ounces per gallon for 4 more days

 - If no improvement in 2 days, contact veterinarian